elastisys/compliantkubernetes/docs/user-guide/network-model.md

 1. Placing a host in the TLS config will determine what ends up in the cert’s subjectAltNames.
 1. The created certificate is stored in this secret.

+!!!important

+    You can monitor your own certificates using the User Alertmanager instance.
+Read more in our documentation about [Alerts](alerts.md).

 ### Let's Encrypt Environments

 Let's Encrypt provides two environments as part of their ACME V2 standardization: Staging & Production.